-- At select business units, we tested the effectiveness of controls over the recognition of over-time basis revenue, including those over costs incurred to date and estimates of future costs related to the performance obligation. - Obtained the population of active contracts during 2023 and assessed (1) contract year-to-date revenue in relation to inception-to-date margin and (2) contract value in relation to inception-to-date margin to identify potential outliers in the portfolio of active contracts that may contain characteristics of audit interest. - For those contracts identified that contained characteristics of audit interest, performed further audit procedures tailored to address the specific characteristics of audit interest identified.
-Procedures performed, among others, included: - Read the relevant portions of contracts including any recent contract modifications to understand contract terms, including incentives, fee arrangement, scope of work, and any unusual contract terms. - Evaluated the estimates of total costs and profits for these selected contracts by: - Evaluating management's ability to achieve the estimated cost and profit by 1) performing inquiries with the business managers and corroborating the information gained from these inquiries with other parties who have detailed knowledge of the contract's progress, issues being encountered, and overall production status, 2) considering management's historical performance against estimates, and 3) considering any contradictory information. - Comparing management's estimates for selected contracts to costs and profits of similar related contracts, when applicable. - We developed independent estimates of revenue based on historical profit margins and current year costs incurred to date.
-We compared those estimates to revenue recognized by the Company. - Tested the accuracy and completeness of the costs incurred to date.
+- ?
+At select business units, we tested the effectiveness of controls over the recognition of over-time basis revenue, including those over costs incurred to date and estimates of future costs related to the performance obligation. - ?
+Obtained the population of active contracts during 2024 and assessed (1) contract year-to-date revenue in relation to inception-to-date margin and (2) contract value in relation to inception-to-date margin to identify potential outliers in the portfolio of active contracts that may contain characteristics of audit interest. - ?
+For those contracts identified through sampling, or that contained characteristics of audit interest, performed further audit procedures tailored to evaluate the estimate, or to address the specific characteristics of audit interest identified.
+Procedures performed, among others, included: - ?
+Read the relevant portions of contracts including any recent contract modifications to understand contract terms, including incentives, fee arrangements, scope of work, and any unusual contract terms. - ?
+Evaluated the estimates of total costs to be incurred and profits for these selected contracts by: - Evaluating management's ability to achieve the estimated cost and profit by 1) performing inquiries with the business managers and corroborating the information gained from these inquiries with other parties who have detailed knowledge of the contract's progress, issues being encountered, and overall production status, 2) considering management's historical performance against estimates, and 3) considering any contradictory information. - Comparing management's estimates for selected contracts to costs and profits of similar related contracts, when applicable. - ?
+We developed independent estimates of revenue based on historical profit margins and current year costs incurred to date.
+We compared those estimates to revenue recognized by the Company. - ?
+Tested the accuracy and completeness of the costs incurred to date.

-/s/ Deloitte & Touche LLP Morristown, New Jersey February 20, 2024
+/s/ Deloitte & Touche LLP

+Morristown, New Jersey February 13, 2025